 In recent years the trails at Petersburg Regional Forest have been improved by a collective effort between the Waterloo Cycling Club and the Waterloo Region.
 Quote from The Hydrocut Trails: "The Hydrocut Mountain Bike Trails are formalized in a legal Stewardship Agreement between a volunteer organization and the landowner; the Waterloo Cycling Club and the Region of Waterloo.
 The trails are managed by the Waterloo Cycling Club’s Trails Committee."

 It is volunteer projects like this one where you may wish to make a financial donation.
 Check the Friends Of The Hydrocut web page for how you can donate.
-The online donation process used is PayPal and can be found in the bottom right corner of that web page.

 The Main (Outside) Loop in Petersburg Regional Forest

 1) snowshoe the Snake Trail (parking lot to Mountain Goat Loop) + the Mountain Goat Loop (old orange blazes on trees) + the Snake Trail (back to parking lot) = about 4 km, or